usnistgov/oscal-xproc3/README.md

 `lib` and `testing` folders are special; others represent projects.

-The `lib` folder comes bare bones - it has only its readme, a configuration file and a utility pipeline.
-This library is populated by the [installation script](./setup.sh).
-It can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md).
+The `lib` folder comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
+This library is populated by the [installation script](./setup.sh), ahnd (once the basic setup is done) by these same utility pipelines.

+`lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.

-Each project is kept in its own folder, next to the `lib` folder.
-In that folder, the project will have its own README.md.
+Next to `lib`, each project is kept in its own separate folder.
+There, the project will have its own README.md.
 While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.

+One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic and 'fully assembled' forms.

-Also, a `testing` directory contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
+The `testing` directory contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.

 ## Software maturity

 The software in this repository is at varying levels of maturity.
 Many stylesheets are fairly mature, having been developed and tested in other contexts.
-Yet work here also includes work on job configuration (XProc itself) and on testing, which is to say on tools to determine correctness and reliability, therefore (by implication) maturity.
+Yet work here also includes job configuration (XProc itself) and testing, which is to say on tools to determine correctness and reliability, therefore (by implication) maturity.
 These may be experimental, not mature.

 At the same time, both individual initiatives and the site as a whole follow an incremental development model.
 Things left as good-enough-for-now are regarded as being good enough, until experience shows us it is no longer so.
+Punctuated equilibrium is normal.

 Assume the worst, hope for the best, and test.

-Cloning the repository is encouraged and taken as a sign of success, as is participation in testing and development activities.
+Cloning the repository is encouraged and taken as a sign of success.
+So is any participation in testing and development activities.

 <details><summary>FAIR principles</summary>

-This project is developed with an interest in FAIR principles -- **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.
+This project is developed with an interest in FAIR principles &mdash; **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.
 See the [FAIR Software](./fair-software.md) page for a writeup.

 At the same time, the work here is intended to provide a model for study.
 Any lapses from FAIRness are also therefore instructive.
 [Channels for discussion][repo-issues] are open.